Girl Guides Australia is the peak organisation for girls and young women in Australia.

-- Girl Guides Australia is part of a world-wide voluntary Organisation which promotes and encourages the development of girls and women.
+- Girl Guides Australia is part of a worldwide voluntary Organisation that promotes and encourages the development of girls and women

-- Our mission is to empower girls and young women to grow into confident, self-respecting, responsible community members.
+- Our mission is to empower girls and young women to discover their potential as leaders of their world

 - A program of activities, service, and commitment to the Guide Promise supports the mission statement.

 Girl Guide Promise and Guide Law

-The Guide Promise and the Guide Law form the principles of Guiding.
-A Guide makes her promise at a special Unit ceremony where she receives her Promise Badge which is worn on her uniform.
+The Girl Guide Promise and the Guide Law form the principles of Girl Guiding.
+A Girl Guide makes her Promise at a special Unit ceremony where she receives her Promise Badge which is worn on her uniform.

 The Girl Guide Promise